The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Overview of the PSC code

 {\sc libmrc} is written in C, but supports Fortran-order multidimensional arrays to enable easy interfacing with existing Fortran code.
-Its basis is an object model quite similar to the one used in PETSc \cite{petsc-web-page,petsc-user-ref,petsc-efficient} -- and {\sc libmrc} can optionally interface with PETSc to provide linear and nonlinear solvers, etc., though this feature is not used in the \psc{} code.
-Objects can be instantiated in parallel, ie., they have an MPI communicator associated with them.
-Objects instantiate a given class, which essentially defines an interface -- in the PIC context, for example, this may be a field pusher which provides two methods to update electric and magnetic fields, respectively.
-There may be more than one implementation for a given class, which we call ``subclass'' or ``type''.
+Its basis is an object model that is quite similar to the one used in PETSc \cite{petsc-web-page,petsc-user-ref,petsc-efficient} -- and {\sc libmrc} can optionally interface with PETSc to provide linear and nonlinear solvers, etc., though this feature is not used in the \psc{} code.
+Objects can be instantiated in parallel, i.e.\ they have an MPI communicator associated with them.
+Objects instantiate a given class, which essentially defines an interface.
+In the PIC context, for example, this may be a field pusher which provides two methods to update electric and magnetic fields, respectively.
+There may be more than one implementation for a given class, which we call ``subclasses'' or ``types''.
 In the example of the field pusher, this may be a single precision or double precision implementation of the FDTD method, or it could potentially encompass methods other than FDTD.
-In the case of the particle pusher, there are types for first vs second order particle shapes, or a particle pusher that runs on GPUs.
-Like PETSc objects, the type of a given object can be set at run time -- potentially from a command line option, which allows to easily switch out modules in a given run.
+In the case of the particle pusher, there are types for first and second order particle shapes, or a particle pusher that runs on GPUs.
+Like PETSc objects, the type of a given object can be set at run time -- potentially from a command line option, which allows the user to easily switch out modules in a given run.